-North Belfast police attack: Rifle 'used to attack officers before' - BBC News
+Rifle used to attack police 'used before'

 Det Supt Geddes described the attack as "cowardly" and "completely reckless".

-"It is my belief that the weapon used to fire indiscriminately at the filling station has been used before to attack police in Belfast.
-I believe it is an AK type assault rifle," he said.
+"It is my belief that the weapon used to fire indiscriminately at the filling station has been used before to attack police in Belfast," he said.

 "There are a number of strike marks on the forecourt and on cars belonging to members of the public which could quite easily have killed or seriously injured local people, including the children who were at the station.